 Are dietary zeaxanthin and meso-zeaxanthin the same?

-Dietary zeaxanthin contained in EyePromise supplements is derived from orange paprika peppers grown and processed in the USA.
+- Dietary zeaxanthin contained in EyePromise supplements is derived from orange paprika peppers grown and processed in the USA.
 Meso-zeaxanthin is not found in the U.S. daily diet but instead created from a harsh chemical modification of a crude marigold extract.

-The Zeaxanthin and Visual Function Study2 demonstrated a robust macular pigment optical density increase and visual function improvements following supplementation of 8mgs of dietary zeaxanthin daily for 12 months in elderly subjects.
+- The Zeaxanthin and Visual Function Study2 demonstrated a robust macular pigment optical density increase and visual function improvements following supplementation of 8mg of dietary zeaxanthin daily for 12 months in elderly subjects.
 No meso-zeaxanthin publications exist that demonstrate it has been tested by itself without other carotenoids, so any beneficial effects are unknown.
 This is also true regarding whether Macular Pigment Optical Density (MPOD) can actually be increased by meso-zeaxanthin alone.

 Results: “In the zeaxanthin group, detailed high-contrast visual acuity improved by 1.5 lines, Retina Foundation of the Southwest shape discrimination sharpened from 0.97 to 0.57 (P = 0.06, 1- tail), and a larger percentage of zeaxanthin patients experienced clearing of their KVF central scotomas (P = 0.057)”